Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series400/ex422_MP_ErrorClient/ReadMe.txt

 OMM Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA for accessing and parsing of OMM MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.

 ex422_MP_ErrorClient showcases usage of the OmmConsumerErrorClient